Pinterest’s Pyramid OKRs

 Overview of our operating cadence

-Once we’ve developed our strategy and OKRs, we put these OKRs into action through our operating cadence (see for details).
+Once we’ve developed our strategy and OKRs, we put these OKRs into action through our operating cadence.
 A few things separate Pinterest’s OKR process and operating cadence from other companies I’ve worked at:

 Visibility: To increase transparency and visibility of OKRs, companies usually create a PowerPoint deck, Google Doc, or some other artifact that gives the entire company a high-level view of the company’s OKRs.
 We take this one step further and make regular updates to our progress in achieving our company strategy and goals.
 These updates can include learnings on what’s working and not working so our team leads and Pillar DRIs can make adjustments as necessary.